-Originally this blog was going to be a book… here’s an exert from what I had written many years ago…
+Originally this blog was going to be a book, and I wrote this several years ago:

 “You have a pretty face.”
 The doctor, who was going to help perform her gastric bypass surgery, told her that while taking an evaluation of her.
 No diabetes, no high blood pressure, she was in practically perfect health… Except for the fact that she weighted almost 850lbs.
 Can you image?
 What he really meant was that you’re pretty under that gluttonous mouth.
 I watched the show in awe, disgust and hoped that I would never be like her.
 She was a side show who was shoveled out of her home by many men.
 Why would anyone want to be like her?